muaz-urwa/PUI2018_um367/HW11_um367/README.md

 ## Assigment 1

 We learned to work with muultidimensional numpy data and whole array of axis dependent operations that come with it.
 Besides we trained non-linera classificaiton models using random forrest classifier on the metro turnstile dataset.
-I worked with Mark Bauer.
+I worked with Mark Bauer and Manrique Adrian.

 ## Assignment 2